Bohuslav Brauner: Scientific contributions

 During Brauner's time with Roscoe at the University of Manchester, he became interested in the chemistry of the rare earth elements.
 A theme of his investigations was the determination of their relative positions in the periodic table.
 One method he used to separate these elements was fluorination, yielding compounds that could be purified.

 As part of his investigations on the chemistry of the lanthanides, Brauner proposed in 1902 the existence of an element that would be located between neodymium and samarium in the periodic table.
 Henry Moseley experimentally confirmed Brauner's prediction in 1914, identifying the gap between their nuclear charges.
 The missing element was eventually synthesized in 1945 and named promethium.

 Brauner's investigations into the rare earth elements and their atomic weights depended on purity of the compounds under evaluation.
 This caused ambiguity at times.
-He proposed that the element tellurium had an atomic weight of 125 atomic mass units, although he acknowledged that his evaluation of tellurium could be based on mixtures of metals.
+He proposed that the element tellurium had an atomic weight of 125 daltons, although he acknowledged that his evaluation of tellurium could be based on mixtures of metals.
 Later, Brauner obtained samples of the substance referred to as didymium.

-In 1882, he was able to use spectroscopy to observe two groups of absorption bands, one blue (A = 449–443) and one yellow (A = 590–568).
+In 1882, he was able to use spectroscopy to observe two groups of absorption bands, one blue (A = 449–443 nm) and one yellow (A = 590–568 nm).
 He concluded that didymium was actually a mixture of two rare earth elements.
 However, it was Carl Auer von Welsbach who recognized that didymium was actually a mixture of the two rare earth elements praseodymium and neodymium, the discovery occurring in 1885.
 Von Welsbach's discovery was initially a source of consternation to Brauner.

 Brauner authored the chapter on rare earth elements in Mendeleev's textbook "Principles of Chemistry".
 He also wrote the portion on atomic weights in "Handbuch der Anorganischen Chemie", which was a textbook authored principally by Richard Abegg.